3 Former MPD Officers To Stand Trial On Jan. 20 In George Floyd's Death

-MINNEAPOLIS (AP) — Three former Minneapolis police officers charged with federal civil rights violations in George Floyd’s death will go on trial Jan.
+MINNEAPOLIS (AP/WCCO) — Three former Minneapolis police officers charged with federal civil rights violations in George Floyd’s death will go on trial Jan.
 20.

 Tou Thao, J. Kueng and Thomas Lane will stand trial about nine months after Derek Chauvin was convicted of murder and manslaughter in Floyd’s death on May 25, 2020.
 His killing was captured on video by a bystander and galvanized protests against police brutality around the U.S. and beyond.